 So, in summary, we can say that a customer is a refined segment of your user.

-This also follows up in terms of engagement; user engagement usually is like reading a post, commenting and subscribing your newsletter.
-While a customer engagement is more likely to be focusing on financial transactions in replacement of your product or service.
-In short, if you are a blogger you will emphasize on user engagement, and if you are a marketer of some product, you have to focus on customer engagement.
+This also follows up in terms of engagement; user engagement usually is like reading a post, commenting, and subscribing to your newsletter.
+While customer engagement is more likely to be focusing on financial transactions in replacement of your product or service.
+In short, if you are a blogger you will emphasize user engagement, and if you are a marketer of some product, you have to focus on customer engagement.

 Consumer Engagement Strategy: A Talisman for online marketing